jezza64/jbnotes/Machine_Setup.md

 >`explorer.exe .`

 Windows path to ubuntu files: \\wsl$\Ubuntu\home\jezza64

+explorer, type in $wsl to access the system

 Don't use command line to copy between windows and WSL, use explorer.